Subaru-PFS/drp_doc/algorithms/relativeFiberThroughputs.rst

 ``fiberNorms`` is a product created by the ``observing.yaml`` pipeline for quartz exposures only.
-It contains the residual fiberNorms
-(i.e., the ratio of the new quartz to the reference quartz in the ``fiberNorms_calib``), allowing for tracking of the stability of the system.
+It contains the ratio of the new quartz to the reference quartz in the ``fiberNorms_calib``, allowing for tracking of the stability of the system.

 ``skyNorms_calib`` product is the skyNorms calibration product,